-Management's Discussion and Analysis (MD&A)
+Management's Discussion and Analysis (MD&A) Unaudited

-As management of North Carolina Municipal Power Agency Number 1 (Agency), we offer this narrative overview and analysis of the financial activities of the Agency for the years ended December 31, 2012 and 2011.
-We encourage you to read this information in conjunction with additional information furnished in the Agency's audited financial statements that follow this narrative.
+As management of North Carolina Municipal Power Agency Number 1 (Agency), we offer this narrative overview and analysis of the financial activities of the Agency for the years ended December 31, 2013 and 2012.
+We encourage you to read this information in conjunction with additional information furnished in the Agency's audited financial statements and accompanying notes that follow this narrative.